-If you want to learn a lot more about Sales processes, just connect with us, and we would welcome the opportunity to schedule a Whiteboarding Session with you to explore what you currently are doing in Sales and suggest additional opportunities for this still-complex year of 2022.
+If you want to learn a lot more about what's happening in the world of Sales, just connect with us, and we would welcome the opportunity to schedule a Whiteboarding Session with you to explore what you're currently doing in Sales.
 You may also want to think about attending one of our virtual Sales Management Boot Camps this year or talk to us about developing a specific boot camp for your team.

-Thanks very much for reading and thinking through our sixth edition of this ebook, "How to Write the Winning Sales Plan".
-It's getting better with each edit and considering the now very rapid changes that are occurring in Sales this year, we would expect that we will do another edit sometime in early Q3.
-Keep in touch, and if you have ideas as to what you would like to see in an enhanced editions or comments about what is here, just email me with your ideas, and we can set up a call to discuss what you have in mind.
+Thanks very much for reading and thinking through our 7th edition of this ebook, "How to Write the Winning Sales Plan".
+It's getting better with each edit and considering the now very rapid changes that are occurring in Sales this year and especially with AI, we would expect that we will do another edit sometime this summer.
+Keep in touch, and if you have ideas as to what you would like to see in future editions or comments about what's here, just email me with your ideas, and we can set up a call to discuss what you have in mind.

-Best of Success in your 2022 sales results!
+Best of Success in your 2024 sales results!

-Jus

 Head Coach, Derby Management Site

 -Sales & Marketing Productivity Experts

 -Business & Strategy Planning Specialists

 -Senior Management Coaches

 What We Do & the Value We Add